Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 Cons

-• Lengthy signup process
+• Lengthy sign-up process

 • All purchases made offline

 Technically, Nextdoor is a social media site for your community.
 And it takes that seriously.
 You actually need to input a valid address, which you will have to verify, to join your community group.
+This means that the users you interact with on Nextdoor are usually in your immediate geographic vicinity.

 Once you’re in, you can do all sorts of stuff.
 Gossip.
 Post community PSAs.
 Discover local events.
 (Our former photo director used Nextdoor to save money by polling neighbors for recommendations and hunting for deals from local businesses!)